-/27th April 2018, RENEWABLE MARKET WATCHTM, EBRD/ The EBRD is supporting a new 36 MW solar plant in western Ukraine as part of its commitment to making the energy mix in its countries of operations greener.
+/27th April 2018, RENEWABLE MARKET WATCHTM, EBRD/ The EBRD supports a new 36 MW solar plant in western Ukraine as part of its commitment to making the energy mix in its countries of operations greener.
 The investment is made together with the Clean Technology Fund, the Bank’s partner in advancing green energy.

 Under the agreement signed today in Lviv by the EBRD Director for Ukraine, Sevki Acuner, in the presence of Ukraine’s Prime Minister Volodymyr Groysman and the Mayor of Lviv, Andrii Sadovyi, the EBRD will provide a 10-year loan of €17.3 million while the CTF will extend an 11-year loan of €6.9 million to Energopark Yavoriv LLC, a special company set up for the construction of the plant and majority-owned by the entrepreneur Zinoviy Kozytskiy.
-The 36 MWp solar plant is the first stage of a project which is expected to double to 72 MWp at its final stage.
+The 36 MWp solar plant is the first stage of a project expected to double to 72 MWp at its final stage.
 The solar plant will be built on the site of a former chemical plant near the village of Ternovytsa in the Yavoriv district of Lviv region.
 While the factory site is chemically clean, it is not suitable for any other use.

 Wholesale electricity market is obliged to buy the electricity generated by renewable energy plants at “green tariff” rates.
 The “green tariff” is granted to all RES technologies (up to a capacity of 10 MW in the case of hydro power).
-Green tariffs are established for all eligible technologies until 1 January 2030 and are reviewed by the NERC on a monthly basis with a guaranteed “minimum floor” set in EUR (Section I - NERC Decree No. 251).
+Green tariffs are established for all eligible technologies until 1 January 2030 and are reviewed by the NERC monthly with a guaranteed “minimum floor” set in EUR (Section I - NERC Decree No. 251).

 More information about solar PV market in Ukraine you may read here: Ukraine Solar Photovoltaic (PV) Power Market Outlook 2017 ÷ 2026